KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 }
 ```

+The observable state types lets you configure the keyboard and its various features.
+They provide both observable properties and auto-persisted ones, based on how each property should work.

+### Services

 Services are not injected into the view hierarchy, and must be passed around.
 KeyboardKit uses init injection for both state and services.
+Examples of services are the ``KeyboardActionHandler`` which handles ``KeyboardAction``s, ``FeedbackService``, etc.

 You can easily modify any state and replace any service with custom implementations.
 For instance, here we disable autocomplete with the shared ``AutocompleteContext`` and replace the standard ``KeyboardActionHandler`` with a custom one: